The Bankrate promise

 Flexible travel credit cards will remain prominent

-Travel credit cards with flexible redemption options will remain popular throughout 2021 as travel uncertainty continues and as consumers focus on rewards that can be redeemed in more than one way.
+Travel credit cards with flexible redemption options will remain popular throughout 2022 as travel uncertainty continues and as consumers focus on rewards that can be redeemed in many ways.
 After all, one could easily skip over airline credit cards and sign up for a card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® instead.
 These rewards credit cards let users avoid being locked into a single airline program and instead give them the chance to redeem their rewards for any flight, hotel stay, rental car, experience or cruise that’s available through the Chase Ultimate Rewards portal.

 Also, remember that the Chase Ultimate Rewards program lets users transfer points 1:1 to airline and hotel partners like Southwest Rapid Rewards, British Airways, United MileagePlus and IHG Rewards.
-If none of those options work, Chase points can be redeemed for merchandise, gift cards or cash back.
+If none of those options work, Chase points can be redeemed for merchandise, gift cards, cash back and more.

 Flexible redemption options could be here to stay

-The Chase Sapphire Preferred lets you get 1.25 cents per point in value for these redemptions and the Sapphire Reserve gets you 1.5 cents per point—both options letting you receive the same value as you would through the Chase Ultimate Rewards travel portal.
+For instance, the Chase Sapphire Preferred lets you get 1.25 cents per point in value for these redemptions and the Chase Sapphire Reserve gets you 1.5 cents per point.
+Both of these options let you get the same points value as you would through the Chase Ultimate Rewards travel portal.

-Earning elite status will be easier this year
+Earning elite status will still be easier this year

-Almost all hotel and airline programs extended elite status for 2020 members into 2021, and many are making it easier to earn elite status in 2021 for the remainder of this year (and 2023 as well).
+Almost all hotel and airline programs extended elite status for members into 2022, and many are making it easier to earn elite status in 2022 for the remainder of this year (and 2023 as well).
 Some programs have just let their elite members keep their status throughout the entire pandemic.

 Look out for new travel credit cards and better bonus offers

-For example, we’ve already seen higher welcome bonus offers this year on co-branded Delta Air Lines credit cards, and the American Express® Gold Card—which recently made its popular Rose Gold color option permanent—also has a high-value offer right now.
+For example, we’ve recently been seeing higher welcome bonus offers on co-branded Delta Air Lines credit cards.
+The American Express® Gold Card—which finally made its popular rose gold color option permanent—also has a high-value offer right now.
 Specifically, you’ll earn 60,000 points when you spend $4,000 within six months of account opening.
 Additionally, the popular Chase Sapphire Preferred® Card is offering 60,000 points (worth $750 when redeemed through Chase Ultimate Rewards) for those who spend $4,000 on purchases within three months of account opening.